lucia-auth/lucia/documentation/content/main/database-adapters/cloudflare-d1.md

 ## SQLite3 schema

-You can choose any table names, just make sure to define them in the adapter argument.
+You can choose any table names, just make sure to define them in the adapter argument. **The `id` columns are not UUID types with the default configuration.**

 ### User table